-A program leading to the Doctor of Philosophy degree in nursing, focused on preparing nurse researchers, was initiated in 1974.
+The Doctor of Philosophy degree in nursing, focused on preparing nurse researchers, was initiated in 1974.
 Nursing faculty members conduct research on a wide variety of topics.
 Since 2002, the School of Nursing has been ranked among the top institutions in research funding received from the National Institutes of Health.
 In 2016, the Doctor of Nursing Practice program was initiated as an Option III program.

 The 110,008-square-foot, five-story Nursing School building houses administrative, faculty, staff, and research offices, as well as large and small classrooms and seminar and conference rooms.
-Also located in the building are the Cain Center for Nursing Research, the St. David's Center for Health Promotion and Disease Prevention Research in Underserved Populations, and the School of Nursing Learning Enhancement and Academic Progression Center, with an audiovisual library and a staff who provide technical assistance for clinical simulation and skills, instructional design, and production.
+Also located in the building are the Cain Center for Nursing Research, the St. David's Center for Health Promotion and Disease Prevention Research in Underserved Populations, and the School of Nursing Learning Enhancement and Academic Progression Center which includes a staff who provide technical assistance for clinical simulation and skills, instructional design, and production.

 Learning experiences in the health field are numerous and varied.
 The School of Nursing has ongoing clinical placement agreements with more than two hundred agencies.
-These include the Austin State Hospital, Dell Children's Medical Center of Central Texas, Dell Seton Medical Center at The University of Texas, and St. David’s Medical Center, and Seton Medical Center Austin.
+These include the Austin State Hospital, Dell Children's Medical Center of Central Texas, Dell Seton Medical Center at The University of Texas, and St. David’s Medical Center.
 Other community settings used for student field experiences include nursing homes, neighborhood health centers, day-care centers, state and local health departments, physicians’ offices, and clinics, including our Family Wellness Center, and our Children's Wellness Center (located in Del Valle).

 Other Financial Aid Programs